kombatEldridge/kombatEldridge.github.io/_posts/2024-02-20-Plasmon-Molecule-Project-Update-Feb-20.md

 ### Progress on GitHub

 Because I am hoping to get hired in the computer science field when I'm done here, I think its best if my progress is written in the language of the people.
-Thus, I have a public repo of my work on Github [here](https://github.com/kombatEldridge/plasmonMolecule).
-Some parts of the final product will be hidden from the repo because they are Dr. Nascimento's work (*Bohr*) and I want to respect his work without accidentally publishing something private.
+Thus, I have a private repo of my work on Github.
+Some parts of the project need to be hidden from the repo because they are Dr. Nascimento's work (*Bohr*) and I want to respect his work without accidentally publishing something private.
+That being said, when the project is done, I will release the repo as public to be seen by the masses.

 ### Workflow
 As I have combined Bohr and MEEP into one project, I have create this chart to keep track of the overall workflow of the code.